-ROUER DE VILLERAY, LOUIS, soldier, clerk of court, notary, secretary of Governor Jean de Lauson then of Charles de Lauson de Charny, provost court judge of the Beaupré Heights, special lieutenant of the seneschal’s court and warehouse clerk of the Compagnie de la Nouvelle-France, member of the colony’s first Conseil, first councillor in the Conseil Souverain, agent of the tax farm; b.
-1629 at Amboise, near Tours (France), son of Jacques Rouer de Villeray, a valet to the queen, and of Marie Perthuis; d.
-6 Dec.
-1700 at Quebec.
+ROUER DE VILLERAY, LOUIS, soldier, clerk of court, notary, secretary of Governor Jean de Lauson and then of Charles de Lauson de Charny, provost court judge of the Beaupré Heights, special lieutenant of the seneschal’s court and warehouse clerk of the Compagnie de la Nouvelle-France, member of the colony’s first Conseil, first councillor in the Conseil Souverain, agent of the tax farm; baptized 23 Feb.
+1629 at Amboise, near Tours (France), son of Jacques Rouer de Villeray, a valet to the queen, and of Marie Perthuis; d. in 1700 and was buried 7 Dec. at Quebec.

 The following year Rouer returned to Quebec, where Governor Jean de Lauson made him his secretary.
 De Lauson’s son Charles kept him on in this position.
 He was also a notary, 1653–57, and clerk of court in the jurisdiction of Quebec.
 He likewise held the office, not a particularly burdensome one at that period, of provost court judge of the Beaupré shore.

 His marriage with Catherine Sevestre, on 19 Feb.
 1658, did much to improve his circumstances.
 His father-in-law, Charles Sevestre, having died two months earlier, he inherited title to a piece of land one arpent wide by 10 deep between the Grande Allée and the river, with fishing rights.
 Governor Louis d’Ailleboust allowed him also to succeed Charles Sevestre in the two functions of special lieutenant of the seneschal’s court and clerk of the warehouse of the Compagnie de la Nouvelle-France at Quebec.